Singatalur

 Singatalur is a village in the Mundargi taluk of Gadag district in the Indian state of Karnataka.
 Singatalur is located south to district headquarters Gadag and Taluka headquarters Mundargi.

 Demographics

 Per the 2011 Census of India, has a total population of 3069; of whom 1577 are male and 1492 female.

 Importance

-Singatalur is famous for the ancient Veerabhadra Temple located in the river side of Thungabhadra River.
+Singatalur is known for the ancient Shree Veerabhadreshwara Temple located on the hill top by the side of Thungabhadra River.
+The temple has been renovated recently and built fully in granite and is attracting more number of yaatris day by day.

 Singatalur lift irrigation project

 Singatalur Lift Irrigation Project on Tungabhadra river is aimed to irrigate 8000 acre.